How To Be Your Own Self-Advocate

 Self-Advocating in the Classroom

 It is important to understand each eligible student is responsible for managing their disability in college.
-They choose when they will take advantage of your accommodations.
+They choose when they will take advantage of their accommodations.
 Students may have classes in which they determine accommodations to be helpful and other classes where they determine that accommodations are not necessary.